 This includes admitting students to other years during the school year, including replacing students who have left the Academy.
-Subject to any provisions in the LA's coordinated admission arrangements, the Academy will consider all such applications and, if the year group number is below the PAN, the Academy shall admit the student at the earliest convenience.
-Where any new student has a current 'statement of educational needs' or education and health care plan of equivalent status the Academy will require time to put support in place before the student commences at the Academy.
+Subject to any provisions in the LA's coordinated admission arrangements, the Academy will consider all such applications and, if the year group number is below the operating number for the year group, the Academy shall admit the student at the earliest convenience.
+Usually the operating number will be the PAN when that year group first started Year 7, but it may be different if the year group has been re-organised and the number of teaching groups reduced.
+Where any new student has a current Education, Health and Care (EHC) plan, the Academy will require time to put support in place before the student commences at the Academy to ensure their integration is successful.
 If more applications are received than places are available, the oversubscription criteria in section d will apply.
-Parents / Carers whose application is unsuccessful will be entitled to appeal.
+Parents / carers whose application is unsuccessful will be entitled to appeal.
 The school will publish a link to the LA's in-year admissions arrangements on the school website by 31 October each year.